visr/GeoJSONTables.jl/README.md

 # GeoJSONTables

+**Status**: *This package has become the new [GeoJSON.jl](https://github.com/JuliaGeo/GeoJSON.jl) as of v0.6, which adds [GeoInterface](https://github.com/JuliaGeo/GeoInterface.jl/) v1 support.
+Therefore this repository has been archived.*

 Read [GeoJSON](https://geojson.org/) [FeatureCollections](https://tools.ietf.org/html/rfc7946#section-3.3) using [JSON3.jl](https://github.com/quinnj/JSON3.jl), and provide the [Tables.jl](https://github.com/JuliaData/Tables.jl) interface.

 This package is unregistered and in development, so expect changes.
 It only supports reading, and only of FeatureCollections.